 You cannot overlook your skincare routine as well.
 After all, you will not want to lose the precious glow and youthfulness during stressful times.
 Even as you may have gone slow with routine skincare and missed your scheduled appointments during the pandemic, you can still get things on track now.
 Fortunately, you need not spend a fortune or do a lot of work on revamping your skincare routine in the new normal.
 Here are some simple tips from Australian dermatologists and beauty experts to help you rework the routine.

 Learn To Read Your Skin

 Now that you have a lot of time to spare, you must invest time in learning to read your skin.
 There is much you can read and understand, provided that you pay attention.
 Your skin’s needs change depending on factors such as your lifestyle, age, climate, and stress levels.
 Take time to check what it needs right now and experiment with your routine to keep your complexion balanced and glowing.
-Try making lifestyle changes, switching up products, or rescheduling the timing of the application.
+Try making lifestyle changes, switching up products – perhaps try one of those Beverly Hills MD products you’ve just seen a review on, or rescheduling the timing of the application.
 It may take some hit and trial to decide what works, but the effort is worthwhile as you nail the best you can do for your complexion.

 Be Gentle With Cleansing